Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

 where $\mathbf{1}_N$ stands for the identity matrix of size $N\times N$, and hence the sequence $\mathbf{M}_N - d \mathbf{1}_N$ is characterized by linear {\it absolute stability}.
 In the latter case, any constant shift $d$ renders the ensemble stable up to a certain size $\overline{N}$, such that

 for $N<\overline{N}$, while

-for $N>\overline{N}$, and we speak of linear {\it size-dependent stability}.
+for $N>\overline{N}$, and we speak of {\it size-dependent stability} of linear systems.

 Although linear systems simplify significantly the dynamics of complex systems, they can be insightful for the study of complex systems, such as, ecological systems \cite{Allesina2015}, neural networks \cite{chaos, kadmon2015transition}, chemical interaction networks \cite{guo2021exploring}, and economic models \cite{moran2019may}, whenever the interest is to understand the transient dynamics of systems in the vicinity of a stable fixed point by linearizing the system of dynamical equations around the fixed point.
-We discuss the connection to more general non linear dynamics in more detail in the following section, where other types of stability properties for dynamical systems are reviewed on an example of an ecological model.
+We discuss the connection to more general nonlinear dynamics in more detail in the following section, where other types of stability properties for dynamical systems are reviewed on an example of an ecological model and we will generalise absolute stability and size-dependent stability to those cases.